justincueva/justincueva/README.md

 ### What I do for fun:
 👾 I enjoy cooking, gardening, and running!
 I'm an avid PlayStation gamer.
-🎮 Currently playing: God of War Ragnarök
+🎮 Currently playing: God of War Ragnarök and NBA 2K24